Easy Homemade Pico De Gallo (No Cilantro!)

 Reasons to Love This Pico De Gallo

-• FRESH AND PACKED WITH FLAVOR: Homemade pico de gallo is bursting with flavors from fresh tomatoes, crisp onions, zesty jalapeno, and fresh herbs and seasonings.
+• FRESH AND PACKED WITH FLAVOR: Similar to sourdough bruschetta, homemade pico de gallo is bursting with flavors from fresh tomatoes and fresh herbs and seasonings.
 It takes just minutes to make and instantly brightens any dish.

 • QUICK AND EASY: Just chop, mix, and season to your liking.
 Minimal time in the kitchen for a delicious dish?
 Sign me up.

-• INCREDIBLY VERSATILE: From tacos and burrito bowls to grilled chicken and scrambled eggs, pico de gallo goes with everything.
+• INCREDIBLY VERSATILE: From tacos and burrito bowls to scrambled eggs, pico de gallo goes with everything.
 It’s the ultimate side dish, especially during the summer months when you want to take advantage of all of the fresh flavors from the garden.

 Ingredients You’ll Need